DISCOURSES 1.3

 Skillful words, pleasing appearance—little humanity!¹

-The words of the Sage do not mean to diminish the essential, for once shrunken down to “little,” soon absolutely nothing can be recognized of one’s humanity.
+When one makes their words satisfying and their appearance advantageous, adorning themself on the outside and striving to please people, human desires become unrestrained and the virtue of the original heart is lost.
+The words of the Sage do not mean to diminish the essential [by making “little” acceptable as still some], for once shrunken down to “little,” soon absolutely nothing can be recognized of one’s humanity.
 This is what learners ought to deeply guard against.²

 – Zhu Xi 朱熹